infiniflow/ragflow/docs/quickstart.md

 ## Configure LLMs

-RAGFlow is a RAG solution, and it needs to work with an LLM to offer grounded, hallucination-free question-answering capabilities.
+RAGFlow is a RAG engine, and it needs to work with an LLM to offer grounded, hallucination-free question-answering capabilities.
 For now, RAGFlow supports the following LLMs, and the list is expanding:

 - OpenAI
 - Tongyi-Qianwen